Serrowxd/Another_Portfolio/README.md

 **NOTE - BEFORE RUNNING, MAKE SURE YOU INSTALL PACKAGES WITH YARN**

+**Possibly go through and rebuild a fully-mobile version of the page?
+It's not reactive or working with a reactive layout, so mobile phones should be redirected to a page that's built specifically for phones**

 ## Known Issues

 - Scrolling on the homepage will cause it to display the sidebar